MicrosoftDocs/fabric-docs/docs/security/security-managed-private-endpoints-overview.md

 ## Supported item types

 * Fabric Spark workloads: This includes notebooks, lakehouses, and Spark job definitions.
-For more information, see []().
+For more information, see [Create and use managed private endpoints](https://go.microsoft.com/fwlink/?linkid=2295703).

 * Eventstream: For more information, see [Connect to Azure resources securely using managed private endpoints (Preview)](../real-time-intelligence/event-streams/set-up-private-endpoint.md).